katjes733/aws-lambda-response-streaming-python/examples/README.md

 - Docker Image
 - Zip file

-We will demonstrate both approaches with simple examples that are functionally identical.
+We will demonstrate both approaches with a simple examples that are functionally identical.

 ## Build & Deploy